AdobeDocs/uxp-photoshop-plugin-samples/firebase-integration-sample/README.md

 Once added, you can load it into Photoshop by clicking the ••• button on the corresponding row, and clicking "Load".
 Switch to Photoshop and you should see the starter panels.

-## What this plugin does

-This plugin doesn't do much, but does illustrate how to create two panels in Photoshop with `entrypoints.setup`, and how to create flyout menus.
-It also demonstrates the use of several Spectrum UXP widgets to create a simple color picker in the primary panel.